Ankle Brace for Basketball: Play Hard, No Fear

 Think about what the sport actually asks of your ankles.
 You sprint, stop short, pivot, jump, land, cut left, cut right, and do it all again, repeatedly, on a hard floor, often in close contact with other players.
 The ankle is the joint at the bottom of all of it, absorbing force every time.

 And here's the part that doesn't get talked about enough: once you've sprained an ankle, the risk goes up.
 The ligaments stretch.
 The joint gets looser.
-After one sprain, you're facing up to a 40% chance of developing long-term instability.
-The second sprain is usually easier to get than the first.
-If you want to get ahead of that, we've got a full guide on preventing ankle sprains worth reading.
+Long-term instability becomes much more likely when the ankle never fully rebuilds after the first injury.
+The second sprain is usually easier to get than the first. ✋

 What an Ankle Brace Actually Does